AWS VPC Lattice – Service-to-Service Networking

 • When the Elastic IP address is dissociated the public IP address is assigned back to the instance.
 However, if a secondary network interface is attached to the instance, the public IP address is not automatically assigned

-• All AWS accounts are limited to 5 EIPs (soft limit) because public (IPv4) Internet addresses are a scarce public resource
+• All AWS accounts are limited to 5 EIPs per Region (soft limit, can request increase)

 Elastic Network Interfaces (ENI)

-• Elastic Network Interfaces (ENIs) are virtual network interfaces that can be attached to the instances running in a VPC only
+• Elastic Network Interfaces (ENIs) are virtual network interfaces that can be attached to instances running in a VPC

 • ENI consists of the following

-• One or more secondary private IP addresses
+• One or more secondary private IPv4 addresses

-• One Elastic IP address per private IP address.
+• One Elastic IP address per private IPv4 address

-• One public IP address, which can be auto-assigned to the elastic network interface for eth0 when an instance is launched, but only when an elastic network interface for eth0 is created instead of using an existing network interface
+• One public IPv4 address, which can be auto-assigned to the elastic network interface for eth0 when an instance is launched

 • One or more security groups